SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <!-- and maybe Gal 5:19-21; 22-23. -->

-<span style="font-family:monospace;font-style:Italic;font-size:26px;">Controversy</span>
+<span style="font-family:Times;font-style:Italic;font-size:26px;">Controversy</span>

 In Acts 1:16 the very first word Men [ἀνήρ (anēr)] is used, which refers only to males even when women are present.
 This is an instance of God using language in the Bible that is clearly and specifically directed at men (See [MOUNCE](https://www.biblegateway.com/passage/?search=Acts+1%3A16&version=MOUNCE)).
 Here is a [comparison](https://www.biblegateway.com/verse/en/Acts%201:16) of versions.

-> “**Men**, brothers, the Scripture had to be fulfilled, which the Holy Spirit foretold by the mouth of David concerning Judas, who became a guide to those who arrested Jesus. &mdash; Acts 1:16 LSB (Legacy Standard Bible)
+> “<span style="font-weight:Bold;color:Green;">Men</span>, brothers, the Scripture had to be fulfilled, which the Holy Spirit foretold by the mouth of David concerning Judas, who became a guide to those who arrested Jesus. &mdash; Acts 1:16 LSB (Legacy Standard Bible)

+Here are two examples of translations completely butchering the Greek scriptures.

+> and said, “Brothers <span style="font-weight:Bold;color:Red;">and sisters</span>,[a] the Scripture had to be fulfilled in which the Holy Spirit spoke long ago through David concerning Judas, who served as guide for those who arrested Jesus. &mdash; Acts 1:16 NIV (New International Version)

+> “Brothers <span style="font-weight:Bold;color:Red;">and sisters</span>, it was necessary that the Scripture be fulfilled, which the Holy Spirit foretold by the lips of David [king of Israel] about Judas [Iscariot], who acted as guide to those who arrested Jesus. &mdash; Acts 1:16 AMP (Amplified Bible)

 # The following versions will be eliminated for perverting God's word: